 When not working or blogging, I’m riding.
 I’ve been an equestrian since I was tiny and I live and breathe horses.
 My horse is my escape and I love trying to improve in dressage and just generally being around him.
-I also like feminism, tea and loads of other stuff that I won’t drone on about here.
+I’m also into feminism, reading and endless cups of tea.